spacebro/spacebro-client/README.md

 Please follow [standard style](https://github.com/feross/standard) conventions.

+We will name our version by the name of the stars that you can find here: https://en.wikipedia.org/wiki/List_of_brightest_stars

 You can modify the source in `src/index.js`.
 Run `npm run build` to transpile and test.

 Enjoy !